 Plantain, Shrimp And Avocado Bites

-Are you on the hunt for a paleo-friendly appetizer recipe that’s bursting with flavor?
+Are you on the hunt for a paleo-friendly appetizer recipe that’s unique and full of flavor?

 Then you HAVE to try this recipe.